isc-projects/stork/doc/demo.rst

 DHCP Traffic Simulator
 ----------------------
-Traffic simulator allows sending DHCP traffic to selected subnets pre-configured in Kea instances.
-There is a limitation, it is possible to send traffic to one subnet from given shared network.
+The traffic simulator allows DHCP traffic to be sent to selected subnets pre-configured in Kea instances.
+There is a limitation: it is possible to send traffic to only one subnet from a given shared network.

-Traffic simulator can be found at: http://localhost:5000/
+The traffic simulator can be found at: http://localhost:5000/

 Prometheus
 ----------

-Prometheus instance is preconfigured and pulls stats from:
+The Prometheus instance is preconfigured and pulls statistics from:

 - node exporters: agent-kea:9100, agent-bind9:9100
-- kea exporters embedded in stork agent: agent-kea:9547, agent-kea6:9547, agent-kea-ha1:9547, agent-kea-ha2:9547
+- kea exporters embedded in stork-agent: agent-kea:9547, agent-kea6:9547, agent-kea-ha1:9547, agent-kea-ha2:9547
 - bind9 exporter: agent-bind9:9119

-Prometheus web page can be found at: http://localhost:9090/
+The Prometheus web page can be found at: http://localhost:9090/

 Grafana
 -------

-Grafana instance is preconfigured as well.
-It pulls data from Prometheus and loads dashboards from stork repository, from grafana folder.
+The Grafana instance is preconfigured as well.
+It pulls data from Prometheus and loads dashboards from the Stork repository, in the Grafana folder.

-Grafana web page can be found at: http://localhost:3000/
+The Grafana web page can be found at: http://localhost:3000/